EU to ban certain Russian banks from #SWIFT

-EU to ban certain Russian banks from #SWIFT, paralyze assets of the Russian central bank, and further freeze assets of oligarchs
+NOW - EU to ban certain Russian banks from #SWIFT, paralyze assets of the Russian central bank, and further freeze assets of oligarchs.

-EU to ban certain Russian banks from #SWIFT, paralyze assets of the Russian central bank, and further freeze assets of oligarchs
+NOW - EU to ban certain Russian banks from #SWIFT, paralyze assets of the Russian central bank, and further freeze assets of oligarchs.

+"If I were Russian, I would take my money out now," hedge fund titan Bill Ackman said after the US ratcheted up sanctions.

 Watch VideoThe United States and European nations agreed Saturday to impose the most potentially crippling financial penalties yet..